Choose another writer in this calendar:

 gained a huge success.
 It appeared during the relatively liberal

-enterprise.
-When the book was reprinted in 1948, the Writers' Union
+enterprise was allowed.
+The book was reprinted in 1948, BUT the Writers' Union

 issued a resolution deeming the publication a "severe political